Does BIMI trickle down to subdomains and how to control subdomain BIMI display?

 Deep-scan SPF, DKIM & DMARC records for email deliverability and security issues.

-If you need a quick DNS validation step before changing policy, run the domain through a domain health check and confirm the DMARC, SPF, and DKIM findings.
-That catches the obvious failures before you start asking why a BIMI logo does not appear.
+For a quick DNS validation step before changing policy, run the domain through a domain health check and confirm the DMARC, SPF, DKIM, and BIMI DNS findings.
+That catches obvious failures before you investigate why a BIMI logo does not appear.

 How to block BIMI on one subdomain

-The cleanest way to stop inherited BIMI display on one subdomain is to publish an empty BIMI record at that subdomain.
-This gives the receiver a direct BIMI response for the subdomain, but the response contains no logo URL.
+The cleanest way to stop inherited BIMI display on one subdomain is to publish an explicit declination-to-publish record at that subdomain.
+This gives the receiver a direct BIMI response for the subdomain, with empty logo and evidence locations.

 This is useful when one subdomain sends operational mail where a brand logo is unwanted, when a business unit is not ready for brand display, or when a subdomain uses a sender setup that passes DMARC but has not completed logo and certificate approvals.
 It also helps during staged rollouts, because you can keep the parent domain BIMI-ready while excluding individual subdomains.